-Greece: Transition to green energy might increase gas consumption25.
-September 2020. / SEE Energy News
+Greece: Transition to green energy might increase gas consumption, SEE Energy News

 Greece’s transition to green energy could increase its gas consumption, which could rise by 2.5 to 3 billion cubic meters per year in mid-term, according to market projections.